Asymptotic decoupling of population growth rate and cell size distribution: Steady-State population properties

 Next, we can calculate the time-dependent size distribution $G(t,v)=\langle \delta(v-v(\tau_t))\rangle_p$ using \eq{pop_avg}.
 By taking the asymptotic time limit, we find the stationary distribution of cell sizes in a population snapshot

-where $F_{v_b}$ is the cumulative distribution function of the birth size $v_b$ (see SM~\cite{SM} for derivation).
+where $F_{v_b}$ is the cumulative distribution function of the birth size $v_b$ (see Appendix~\ref{sec:Size Distribution} for derivation).
 When the birth size variability approaches zero, $F_{v_b}$ becomes a step function and \eq{Gx} turns into the well-known \lq\lq inverse square law" of size distribution for constant birth size~\cite{koch1962model}, characterized by $G(v)= 2v_b/v^2$ for $v_b\leq v<2v_b$ as shown in \fig{fig2}.
 Remarkably, \eq{Gx} is independent of the growth process (growth rate, its fluctuations, and its correlation time), and as such, it agrees with the size distribution predicted by Powell in 1964~\cite{powell1964note}, where it was assumed that all cells grow deterministically with the same constant growth rate.

-The asymptotic independence of the size distribution from the growth process as well as the independence of population growth rate from the division model hold more generally than the case of Ornstein-Uhlenbeck growth process.
-They hold when growth along a lineage is any continuous stationary process that is unaffected by division (see SM~\cite{SM} for derivation)

-The birth-size distribution in \eq{Gx} is determined by the model of division and cell-size control.
-We introduce a variation of the model from \rf{amir2014cell}, where cells division size $v_d$ is determined based on its birth size $v_b$
+Numerous studies have examined steady-state population cell-size distributions for various models of cell growth and division.
+When the growth rate is modeled as a random variable that varies per cell rather than as a continuous process in time, the cell size distribution no longer exhibits decoupling from growth rate statistics~\cite{jia2021cell,nieto2021continuous}.
+Consequently, these models as well as alternative approaches to cell division modelling do not result in simple closed forms for population cell-size distributions~\cite{luo2021master,thomas2018analysis}. \\

-where $\eta$ is a Gaussian random variable with mean zero and variance $\sigma^2_\eta$, $\bar{v}$ is the constant equilibrium birth size, and $\alpha$ determines the degree of cell size regulation ($\alpha=0$ is the timer model, $\alpha=1$ is the sizer model, and $\alpha=0.5$ approximates the adder model; see \rf{amir2014cell,ho2018modeling} for more details).
-This model predicts a log-normal distribution $f_{v_b}$ for the birth sizes. \Fig{fig2} shows reasonable agreement between the best fit of \eq{Gx} with a log-normal $f_{v_b}$ to experimental cell sizes from \rf{gray2019nucleoid}.
-The slight disagreement in the tail of the size distribution hints at potential non-Gaussianity of the noise term $\eta$ in cell division.
+The model of cell division described in \eq{csr} predicts a log-normal distribution $f_{v_b}$ for the birth sizes (See Appendix~\ref{sec:Birth Size} for derivation). \Fig{fig2} shows reasonable agreement between the best fit of \eq{Gx} with a log-normal $f_{v_b}$ to experimental cell sizes from \rf{gray2019nucleoid}.
+The slight disagreement in the tail of the size distribution hints at a potential non-Gaussianity of the noise term $\eta$ in cell division.\\